Description

 So testing is a very broad word, and it's worth considering what types of testing exist then, and also what is good.

-Well, Mike Cohen's test pyramid offers a great starting point for building a test suite.
+Well, Mike Cohn's test pyramid offers a great starting point for building a test suite.
 The x axis represents the number of tests, and the y axis, the cost and complexity, as well as the time to run them.

 It's broken into three layers.